• Home

 Leave the bottom of the shade open or closed depending on preference.

-Plug it in and test to make sure it’s working!
+Plug it in and test it to make sure it’s working!

 My favorite bulbs to use in these types of pendant lights are Edison Light Bulbs.
 They give off a nice glow.